Cartoons to Tea: Enjoy a ride in these 10 uniquely-themed Japanese trains

 Another culinary experience on this list, the Aru Reesha, is a luxury train by JR Kyushu running from Hakata to Yufuin.
 Launched by the makers of the famous Seven Stars in Kyushu, it is described as a restaurant train that allows you to “enjoy the best in cuisine, time and hospitality”.
 Decked with the finest furnishing, this train is just like a fine-dining restaurant with a menu crafted by Chef Narisawa, owner of Narisawa in Tokyo, one of the World’s 50 Best Restaurants.
 Also known as JR Kyushu Sweet Train, travellers are treated to a five-course meal prepared with the choicest local ingredients from Kyushu, along with the finest alcoholic and non-alcoholic beverages.

 Tickets: JR Pass can’t be used on this train.
-The one-way ticket for an adult starts from JPY 32,000 (INR 18,226) and JPY 27,000 (INR 15,378) for a child, which includes everything you are served on the train.
+The one-way ticket for an adult starts from JPY 32,000 and JPY 27,000 for a child, which includes everything you are served on the train.
 You can book the tickets from their official website.

 More details are here.